 Credit risk is the risk that a financial loss will be incurred due to the failure of a counterparty to discharge its contractual commitment or obligation to the Trust.
 It is the Manager's opinion that the Trust is exposed to credit risks on all mortgage investments.
-The credit risk is mitigated as all mortgage investments are collateralized, there is no significant geographical concentration of mortgage investments, and the Manager regularly reviews and monitors the fair value of the collateral.
-The loss provision for the mortgage investments is established based on a provision for identified specific mortgage investments and a general provision applied to loans with similar credit characteristics.
-The Manager has assessed that there are no specifically identified mortgage investments exposed to credit risks.
-The Manager has provided a loan loss provision based on approximately 0.61% (2016: 0.36%) of mortgage investments.
+The credit risk is mitigated as all mortgage investments are collateralized and the Manager regularly reviews and monitors the fair value of the collateral.

+The Trust uses a 3-stage process to evaluate credit risk and potential impairment on mortgage investments.
+Loans are grouped in Stage 1 at inception and credit risk is reviewed and evaluated on a regular basis.
+The Trust incorporates mortgage investment loss history as well as macroeconomic factors such as trends in interest rates, real estate prices, and insolvency rates, both historical and forecast, into its assessment of credit risk.
+Management regularly reviews the mortgage listing for balances in arrears and follows up with borrowers as needed regarding repayment.
+The Trust closely monitors loan activity for increased credit risks and is in communication with borrowers who have missed a payment.
+Overdue payments of 30 days are not uncommon and do not on their own indicate a significant decline in credit risk.
+When payments are in arrears over 120 days, in absence of any other indicators, credit risk on mortgage loans is presumed to have increased significantly and a loan enters Stage 2.
+Management continues to evaluate credit risk as discussions with the borrower proceed.

-Management regularly reviews the mortgage listing for balances in arrears and follows up with clients as needed regarding payment.
-For individual accounts in arrears where discussion with the client has not succeeded, foreclosure proceedings commence.
-Balances receivable include accrued interest income and legal and other costs related to attempts at collection.
+For individual accounts in arrears where discussion with the borrower has not succeeded, foreclosure proceedings commence and a loan is considered to be in Stage 3.
+Balances receivable include accrued interest income and legal and other costs related to attempts at collection net of any provision for expected losses management deems necessary.
 The loans are collateralized by real property and losses are recognized to the extent that recovery of the balance through sale of the underlying property is not reasonably assured.

-As at December 31, 2017 management had identified loans totaling 3% (2016: 2%) of the portfolio in arrears over 120 days.
-Of these, \$3.5 million (2016: \$2.3 million) of loans have entered some form of legal proceedings in attempt to recover the balance.
-Management identified a loan loss provision of \$40,000 should be made for two specific loans totaling \$297,537 (2016: no specific provision).
+The loss provision for the mortgage investments includes a provision for specifically identified impaired mortgage investments and a general provision applied to other loans based on similar credit characteristics.
+The Manager has provided a loan loss provision of approximately 0.65% (2017: 0.60%) of gross mortgage investments.
+As at December 31, 2018 management had identified loans totaling 4% (2017: 3%) of the portfolio in arrears over 120 days.
+Of these, \$6.4 million (2017: \$3.5 million) of loans have entered some form of legal proceedings in attempt to recover the balance.
+Included in the loan loss provision is \$205,000 (2017: \$40,000) relating to specific loans totaling \$1,247,818 (2017: \$297,537).

-As at December 31, 2017, the Trust has oustanding mortgages totalling \$79,435,878, or 48% (2016: \$75,804,451, or 52%) of the balance in British Columbia and \$75,510,965, or 46% (2016: \$57,298,542, or 39%) of the balance in Ontario.
+As at December 31, 2018, the Trust has outstanding mortgages totaling \$89,033,223, or 48% (2017: \$79,435,878, or 48%) of the balance in British Columbia and \$80,201,927, or 44% (2017: \$75,510,965, or 46%) of the balance in Ontario.
 These loans are concentrated in Greater Vancouver Area and the Greater Toronto Area, respectively.
 The remaining mortgages are in Alberta and Atlantic Canada.